Cheap Repository Tracts: Rivington editions (1798-1851)

-Series published in the USA (1799-1803)
+Series published in the US (1799-1803)

-Individual tract titles were imported to the USA soon after their publication in England.
-From 1797 a few U.S. editions also began to be published in Philadelphia by B. Johnson.
-Then in 1799 about sixty of the tracts (together with a few other non-Cheap Repository titles) appeared in two collected volumes of the tracts were published in New York by Cornelius Davis.
+Individual tract titles were imported to the US soon after their publication in England.
+From 1797 a few US editions also began to be published in Philadelphia by B. Johnson.
+Then in 1799 about sixty of the tracts (together with a few other non-Cheap-Repository titles) appeared in two collected volumes of the tracts were published in New York by Cornelius Davis.
 Then during the course of 1800 a further forty-two of the titles were published in Philadelphia by B. & J. Johnson in a numbered Cheap Repository series.
 Further American collected editions were published by E. Lincoln of Boston in 1802 and 1803.

 The Cheap Repository in Scotland

 A similar monthly series of twenty-nine ‘’Scotch Cheap Repository Tracts; containing Moral Tales for the Instruction of the Young,’’ were produced by ‘a Society of Clergymen in Dumfries-Shire’.
-They were modelled on Hannah More's tracts but sought, ‘to adapt this captivating more of instruction to the religious sentiments, as well as to the manner and habits, of the intelligent peasantry in the division of the United Kingdom’.
+They were modelled on Hannah More's tracts but sought, ‘to adapt this captivating mode of instruction to the religious sentiments, as well as to the manner and habits, of the intelligent peasantry in the division of the United Kingdom’.
 The first of the Scots tracts was The History of Maitland Smith, published in 1807 to raise funds to support the family of the executed criminal in the title.
 Other titles included The Happy daughter, or the history of Jean Morton. by Elizabeth Hamilton (writer).
 A 2nd collected edition ‘corrected and greatly enlarged’ was published in Edinburgh in 1815.

-'Spa Fields' Tracts (1817)
+'Spa Fields' tracts (1817)

 The period immediately following the Napoleonic Wars saw popular dissatisfaction in England culminating in the Spa Fields riots of December 1816 and an abortive attempt to take control of the government.
 Hannah More therefore issued a number of entirely new, pro-establishment, titles during 1817 including The loyal subjects political creed; The Delegate; The Private Virtues of public Reformists; and Fair words and foul meaning.
 She also amended several of the earlier tracts to give them a stronger political message.
 These were later republished in a collected edition, together with some of the more political earlier titles, entitled Cheap Repository Tracts, suited to the present times, in 1819.